Hope From Within

-In addition to emotional and psychological scars, many of our missionaries have physical scars of the conflict.
+In addition to emotional and psychological scars, many of our missionaries have physical scars from the conflict.

-This includes a 27-year old pastor who miraculously survived stepping on a landmine when he was 15 years old.
+One of our partners, a 27-year old pastor, miraculously survived stepping on a landmine when he was 15 years old.

-It was while he was healing from his extensive injuries and, soon after, mourning the loss of his parents and most of his siblings, that he cried out to Jesus and gave his life to God.
+It was while he was healing from his extensive injuries, and mourning the loss of his parents and most of his siblings soon afterward, that he cried out to Jesus and gave his life to God.

 The amount of death and pain these missionaries and the people to whom they minister have seen is overwhelming.
 It's a reminder of how important it is to support local believers in serving their communities.
 Sometimes the only people who can comfort you and pull you out of the darkest of times are people who have gone through the same pain, and can say, “There’s hope”.

 While traveling in India on the same trip, I visited five of our supported pastors in the state of Odisha, formerly called Orissa.
 One of the churches I visited had been burnt to the ground by Hindu radicals 10 years ago.
 Riots in this area led to many churches being burned, several Christians being killed, and dozens of pastors left severely injured.

 Several of those pastors are now supported by us.

 The church has been rebuilt completely by believers in that village, who used their own extremely limited resources.
 Amazingly, some of the men who burned the church down are now attending another nearby church, also planted by one of our pastors!

 The men came to follow Jesus after long years of these pastors and other Christians sharing the Gospel, showing them love, and offering forgiveness when they finally asked for it.